9/11 And The Sport of God

 neither inculcates religion nor inoculates against

+it.
 Americans could be loyal to the Constitution

 without being hostile to God, or they could pay no